Center for Distributive, Labor and Social Studies: Working Papers

 The series began in September 2003 and since then has not been interrupted, reaching 198 documents in May 2016.
 A total of 175 authors have participated, 57 are or have been CEDLAS researchers.
 The rest of them consist of visiting and research associates, graduates of the Master in Economics from the UNLP and other external authors.

-The CEDLAS’ working papers cover a set of topics in the social area, focusing on the empirical analysis of poverty and inequality in Latin America, the study of labor markets and the evaluation of public policies.
+The CEDLAS' working papers cover a set of topics in the social area, focusing on the empirical analysis of poverty and inequality in Latin America, the study of labor markets and the evaluation of public policies.

-Some of them have been published in leading journals such as Journal of Public Economics, Economic Development and Cultural Change, Review of Income and Wealth, Journal of Economic Inequality, Journal of Income Distribution, Oxford Development Studies, Economic Bulletin and Económica, among others.
+Some of them have been published in leading journals such as Journal of Public Economics, Economic Development and Cultural Change, Review of Income and Wealth, The Journal of Economic Inequality, Journal of Income Distribution, Oxford Development Studies, Economic Bulletin and Económica, among others.

 Additionally, these Working Papers appear in the Research Papers in Economics (RePEc), the largest bibliographic database in Economics.
 According to statistics from RePEc CEDLAS documents were downloaded 15,199 times from that site.

 All Working Papers are available here.

 Other publications

-The book “Pobreza y Desigualdad en América Latina - Conceptos, Herramientas y Aplicaciones”
+The book "Pobreza y Desigualdad en América Latina - Conceptos, Herramientas y Aplicaciones"

 This book has been written by Leonardo Gasparini, Martín Cicowiez and Walter Sosa Escudero.
 It contains the main conceptual topics of discussion about poverty and inequality, offering analytic tools applied to household survey data from every Latin American country.

-Every chapter includes an appendix with Stata commands so as the readers could replicate the results and the first two chapters of the book, additional material and authors’ information are available here.
+Every chapter includes an appendix with Stata commands so as the readers could replicate the results and the first two chapters of the book, additional material and authors' information are available here.